 - Parent settings and configurations are reusable throughout the project.

 GitLab is a self-hosted Git repo provider with features supporting SDLC and project management through version control and issue tracking.
-As an extension to that, GitLab also offers a feature-rich CI/CD tool that enables Continuous Integration, Delivery, and Deployment to your software workflow without needing any additional third-party application or integration.
+As an extension to that, GitLab also offers a feature-rich CI/CD tool that enables Continuous Integration, Delivery, and Deployment of your software workflow without needing any additional third-party application or integration.
 In essence, this makes GitLab CI stand apart from other platforms with its comprehensive list of features ranging from project planning and source code management to CI/CD and monitoring, thus making it an end-to-end DevOps platform with an easy to use web interface.

 Image Source: https://docs.gitlab.com/